 For more information, check out this article on growing microgreens from the Penn State University Extension.

 Growing Lettuce In A College Dorm Room

-Lettuce grows quickly and is great for salads or to wrap up meats or stir-fries if you want to avoid bread.
-There are many smaller varieties that will grow well in a small pot in a college dorm room.
+Lettuce grows quickly, and is great for salads or to wrap up meats or stir-fries if you want to avoid bread.
+There are many smaller varieties that will grow well in a small container.

 Here are a couple of miniature lettuce varieties you can grow in your dorm room:

 - Breen Lettuce – this is a miniature romaine type lettuce that produces small heads with bronze-red leaves.
 This variety matures in 45 days, giving you lettuce in 6 or 7 weeks after planting.
 For more information, check out Breen organic lettuce from Johnny’s Selected Seeds.